trampgeek/moodle-qtype_coderunner/README.md

 The UOC question types include:

- 1. **python3\_pylint\_func**.
-The student submission is prefixed by a dummy module docstring and the code is pas 1. **octave\_function**.
-This uses the open-source Octave system to process matlab-like student submissions.
-It has not yet been used for teaching so should be regarded as experimental. sed through the [pylint](http://www.logilab.org/857) source code analyser.
+ 1. **python3\_pylint**.
+This is a Python3 question where the student submission is passed through the [pylint](http://www.logilab.org/857) source code analyser.
 The submission is rejected if pylint gives any errors, otherwise testing proceeds as normal.
 Obviously, pylint needs to be installed on the Jobe server or the Moodle server itself if the RunguardSandbox is being used.

- 1. **python3\_pylint\_prog**.
-This is identical to the previous type except that no dummy docstring is added at the top as the submission is expected to be a stand-alone program.python
+This question type can take two template parameters:

+    * `isfunction`: if set and true a dummy module docstring will be inserted at the start of the program.
+This is useful in "write a function" questions

+    * `pylintoptions`: this should be a JSON list of strings.

+   For example, the Template parameters string in the question authoring form might be set to

+        {"makemoduledocstring": true, "pylintoptions":["--max-statements=20","--max-args=3"]}

+   to generate a dummy module docstring at the start and to set the maximum number of statements and arguments for each function to 20 and 3 respectively.

  1. **c\_full\_main_tests**.
 This is a rarely used special question type where students write global declarations (types, functions etc) and each test is a